Botmasher/syllables-names-generator/README.md

 ## TODO
 Identified tasks for maintenance and improvement:
-- [ ] peel this list pff and format it as its own doc
+- [ ] peel this list off and format it as its own doc
 - [ ] go through tasks in py files and organize them in the doc
 - [ ] weighting and ordering of phonemes, syllables, rules for choosing and applying